 One of our family favorites now.
 I actually never made a lemon cake earlier.
-I thought the tangy lemon taste will not be liked by my family.
+I thought the tangy lemon taste would not be liked by my family.
 But I was surprised.
 My family wants more of this Lemon Cake.

 My son a hardcore chocolate cake lover like me now loves this lemon cake.
-And he is correct, the cake leaves your palate with a lovely lemony, sweet and refreshing taste.
+And he is correct, the cake leaves your palate with a lovely lemony, sweet, and refreshing taste.
 The tangy and the sweet combination is just awesome and you keep craving for more.
-You really need to stop yourself from eating too much.
+You need to stop yourself from eating too much.

-So surprised how a cake is made without a leavening agent and how it looks so soft and moist?
+So surprised how a cake is made without a leavening agent and how it looks so soft and moist.
 Read on further to understand better.

 The picture speaks for itself and believe me the cake is really soft and all that color is natural.
 The lemon and the eggs work their magic.
 I have not added a drop of any artificial color.